learn-academy-2022-golf/cat-tinder-backend-team-bengal/README.md

 ## As a developer, I can add a destroy request spec to my application.

 ## As a developer, I can add a destroy endpoint to my application.

+As a developer, I can add the appropriate model specs that will ensure an incomplete cat throws an error.

+As a developer, I can add the appropriate model validations to ensure the user submits a name, an age, what the cat enjoys, and an image.

+As a developer, I can add the appropriate model specs that will ensure a cat enjoys entry is at least 10 characters long.
+As a developer, I can add a validation to assure that will ensure a cat enjoys entry is at least 10 characters long.
+As a developer, I can add the appropriate request validations to ensure the API is sending useful information to the frontend developer if a new cat is not valid.

+As a developer, I can add the appropriate request spec that will look for a 422 error if the create validations are not met.

+STRETCH: As a developer, I can add the appropriate request validations to ensure the API is sending useful information to the frontend developer if an updated cat is not valid.

+STRETCH: As a developer, I can add the appropriate request spec that will look for a 422 error if the update validations are not met.